July 13, 2020

 While preparing to transform workforce into an investment, it is vital to recognize two broad arms of the healthcare workforce — clinical and non-clinical — and that one cannot exist without the other.

-A defined approach to creating a holistic support system of care is as important to achieving optimal outcomes as is building a string clinical team.
+A defined approach to creating a holistic support system of care is as important to achieving optimal outcomes as is building a strong clinical team.
 A service line-based index converging to the measurement of overall capability of the support system of care is much needed, to ensure appropriate support staffing levels are maintained within financial limitations.
 However, the right approach to creating a quantifiable index for identifying the optimal support system of care has always been a challenge, which leads to clinician burnout.

 Frankly, it is mostly ignored and hence remains a challenge (and not because it is complex to create!).